 In 2013, Joseph Goldberg was the lead trial lawyer for the plaintiffs in In Re Urethane Antitrust Litigation, D. Kansas, 04-1616-JWL in which the jury awarded more than $400 million in damages.
 That jury verdict, trebled to a judgment of more than one billion dollars, was the largest jury verdict in the United States in 2013 and is reported to be the largest price-fixing verdict in the history of the Sherman Antitrust Act.
 Related article.

-Nancy Hollander represents two prisoners in the Guantanamo Bay Naval Prison, both of whom were severely tortured and have been imprisoned for over 13 years.
-One, Abd Rahim Al-Nashiri, is facing the death penalty and the other, Mohamedou Ould Slahi, has never been charged with any crime.
+Nancy Hollander represents two men who were imprisoned in the Guantanamo Bay Naval Prison, both of whom were severely tortured and imprisoned for over 15 years.
+One, Abd Rahim Al-Nashiri, is still in Guantanamo facing the death penalty and the other, Mohamedou Ould Slahi, who was never been charged with any crime, was finally released in October, 2016.
 We represent Mr. Al-Nashiri through the American Civil Liberties Union’s John Adams Project.
-We represent Mr. Slahi pro bono and have since he was first entitled to a lawyer in 2005.
-We obtained a writ of habeas corpus from a federal court, but the government appealed, the appellate court remanded the case to the district court for a new hearing and the case has been stalled since then.
+We represented Mr. Slahi pro bono since he was first entitled to a lawyer in 2005.
+We obtained a writ of habeas corpus from a federal court, but the government appealed, the appellate court remanded the case to the district court for a new hearing where the case was stalled for many years.
+Finally, Mr. Slahi was released through the Periodic Review Board process.
 Ms. Hollander also worked for six years to get his book manuscript cleared for publication and it has become a national best seller, “Guantanamo Diary.”
-We are still fighting for and will continue to fight for his release.

 Nancy Hollander and Vincent Ward represent Chelsea Manning in her military appeal of her conviction and her 35 year sentence for charges relating to her valiant attempts to provide the world with knowledge of war crimes and human rights abuses.
 We will fight to overturn her convictions and sentence in the Court of Appeals for the Army, and, if necessary, the Court of Appeals for the Armed Forces and the United States Supreme Court.